Larry Kaul, Founder and CEO, Kaul Sales Partners

 Trying Something New

-At the peak of i-Squared’s attempts to build out their in-house sales force, they were burning tons of cash on a full-time sales manager and two full-time salespeople.
-And Joyce was still bringing in most of the business herself. i-Squared pivoted to lead generation services, but these outbound services produced no results.
+At the peak of their attempts to build out their in-house sales force, they were burning tons of cash on a full-time sales manager and two full-time salespeople.
+And she was still bringing in most of the business herself.
+The company pivoted to lead generation services, but these outbound services produced no results.